 - This is a very attractive deal since fare without the ticket would be 80 to 100 euros for two people.
 Because of the substantial savings, a lot of people (and I mean a lot) use this option.

 - Now, there is a little catch.
 During weekdays, the pass can only be used after 9:00 a.m.
 The first viable train would depart between 9:50 and 10:00 a.m.
 Almost everybody wants to take that first train.
 Because of that, you need to get on that train as early as possible (at least during shoulder and high season).
-I recommend you arrive to the platform 30 minutes before departure.
+I recommend you arrive at the platform 30 minutes before departure.
 The train should be open by then.

 - I learned this the hard way.
 We boarded 15 minutes before departure and almost didn’t get a seat (we had to sit separately).
 People ended up congregating around the stairs and the exit areas.